COMP122/comp122-s22/README.md

      - https://slack.com: The communication tool for this class is Slack. <br/> Use your @my.csun.edu address for your account.
      - https://github.com: All deliverables are submitted via GitHub Classrooms. <br/> Pick a professional account name.

-  1. Install Software on your personnel computer:
+  1. Install Software on your personal computer:
      - https://www.sublimetext.com <br /> A recommended multiple purpose editor.
      - https://slack.com  <br />   You also consider installing the mobile slack application on your personal digital lifeline, aka your smart-phone.
      - https://github.com <br />